tanishqJain16/rentify-frontend/README.md

-# Real Estate Property Listing
+# Rentify - Real Estate Property Listing

 ## Overview

-This project is a Real Estate Property Listing web application called Rentify, designed to simplify the process of finding rental properties.
-Rentify allows users to browse, filter, and sort through various rental properties based on their preferences.
-The application offers authentication functionality for users to securely log in and manage their rental properties.
-With Rentify, buyers can easily discover available properties, view detailed information, and contact property owners or agents.
-Sellers, on the other hand, can list, update, and delete their rental properties with ease.
+Rentify is a Real Estate Property Listing web application designed to help users find rental properties easily.
+The application provides a platform where users can browse, filter, and sort through various rental properties based on their preferences.
+With Rentify, users can quickly discover available properties, view detailed information, and connect with property owners or agents.
+The application offers authentication functionality, allowing users to securely log in and manage their rental properties.
+Whether you're a potential tenant searching for the perfect rental or a property owner looking to list your properties, Rentify makes the process simple and efficient.

 ## Project Structure